-- 1. Guests with owners in good standing shall pay guest fees to use the amenity.
-[Cross reference Article III Membership Identification and Access Control, Section (A) Amenity Access, #2]. - 2.
+- 1. Guests with owners in good standing shall pay guest fees to use the amenity. - 2.
 No one is permitted in the pool enclosure except during scheduled hours and only when a pool attendant is on duty. - 3.
 The pool staff may close the pool during scheduled hours for reasons of safety, weather or maintenance. - 4.
 No running, dunking, pushing or other horseplay will be permitted.
 Always enter the pool with caution. - 5.
-No china, glassware, smoking or beverages (except water in plastic containers) of any kind is permitted in the pool enclosure. - 6.
+No china, glassware, smoking, vaping or beverages (except water in plastic containers) of any kind is permitted in the pool enclosure. - 6.
 Food is permitted in designated areas only, and not to be consumed in the bathing areas.
 Proper trash receptacles are provided and should be used accordingly. - 7.
 Children under fourteen (14) years of age are not permitted in the pools or pool enclosure unless accompanied by a responsible person fifteen (15) years of age or older who shall be responsible for the child's behavior and conformance to all rules.
 The responsible person(s) must remain at the pool facility with any/all children under fourteen (14) at all times.
 Rev; 6/14/16